Anne State

-Anne M. State (born May 2, 1969) is a former American television news anchor, currently weeknight anchor for KGTV, the ABC station in San Diego, California.
+Anne M. State (born May 2, 1969) is an American television news anchor, currently weeknight anchor for KGTV, the ABC station in San Diego, California.
 State was formerly at KOIN-TV, the CBS affiliate in Portland, Oregon from July 2014 to April 2015, and was one of the two principal news anchors at WBBM-TV in Chicago from 2008 to 2010.

 Early life and education

 State grew up in southern California and earned a bachelor's degree from the University of California, San Diego.

 In 1994, State backpacked around the world.

 Professional career

 State began her journalism career as a reporter and fill-in anchor at KTKA-TV in Topeka, Kansas.
 She then worked from 1998 until 2000 as a morning anchor and general assignment reporter at KCCI-TV in Des Moines, Iowa.
 From 2000 to 2002, State worked as a weekend morning anchor and reporter at KMOV-TV in St. Louis, Missouri.
 In 2002, she joined KNSD-TV in San Diego where she worked as a reporter.

 In 2008, State joined WBBM-TV as the co-anchor of the station's 5 pm, 6 p.m. and 10 p.m. newscasts.
 On March 26, 2010, State's contract was not renewed, making her a free agent.

 She joined WITI-TV Fox 6 in Milwaukee in October 2010 as a weeknight co-anchor.
-In July 2014 she became the nightly news anchor for KOIN in Portland OR.
+In July 2014 she became the nightly news anchor for KOIN in Portland, Oregon.
 During the evening newscast April 14, 2015, State's co-anchor announced that she had stepped down from her position at KOIN, effective immediately, to care for her ailing parents.